Mwexim/skript-parser/code-conventions.md

   7. `toString` method as last method of the implementation
   8. All other public methods (like the `getActualNext` method in `SecLoop`)
   9. Optional private utility methods

+We know that the above specified conventions are very specific and do not allow any freedom in ordering.
+We did this because we think consistency is very important, and with many different contributors working on this project, sometimes an inconsistency slips through.
+It's very important that the syntax classes stay very clear and easy to read, so future contributors can make easy changes based on this ordering.

 ## Nullity